khpylon/MachEWidget/README.md

 ## Known Issues & Limitations

-As listed above, this app
+- Does not include all the function of tonesto7's Apple/iOS widget
-- does not include all the function of tonesto7's Apple/iOS widget
+- Is not guaranteed to support accounts outside of the United States
-- is not guaranteed to support accounts outside of the United States
+- Currently does not show OTA information, as Ford's API changed

 ## Contributing Help for Unsupported Vehicles

 If you would like to use the app but your vehicle is not currently supported, there are a few things you can do:

 1. Load the app onto your phone and gather log data about your vehicle.
 See the "Bug Report" section for how to gather log data.
-The two important pieces of data are JSON responses for car status and OTA status.
+The important piece of data is the JSON responses for car status.
 2. Consider contributing the necessary graphics for your vehicle.
 Free drawings would be great (provided they are usable and *actually free*), but chipping in a donation towards the purchase of SVG CAD drawings is also encouraged.
 3. Encourage fellow owners to do the same.